Varasto 📦

 ): Promise<boolean>

 Attempts to remove an item identified by namespace and key.
 Returned promise will resolve into a boolean value which tells whether an value with the given identifier existed or not.
-The promise will fail if an I/O error occurs while removing the item.

 Updating already existing item